SuAVE for Archaeology

 Excavation photographs.
 Shiqmim Survey, 1984-93.
 This collection of archaeological photographs was assembled by UCSD Professor Tom Levy and his team in the course of the Beersheva Valley Chiefdom Project.

 Photomicrographs.
 Cyclops Cave petrographic thin slices and geochemical measurements.
 This collection of archaeological thin slices from an excavation site in the Mediterranean was created to better understand patterns of ceramics produced or traded in these areas in antiquity.
 Other petrographic thin slice collections we are exploring come from excavations in Kommos and Northern Negev.
-This joint work with the UCSD Cyber-archaeology lab and the University College London involves training machine learning models to support the identification of petrographic fabric on unlabelled photomicrographs.
+This joint work with the UCSD Cyber-archaeology lab and the University College London involves training machine learning models to support the identification of petrographic fabric on unlabeled photomicrographs.

 Gallery of artifacts.Sample of archaeological resources maintained by OpenContext.
 This gallery shows archaeological samples available for the US (as of December 2017) retrieved via OpenContext API.